Andy Slavitt

-Andrew M. Slavitt (born 1966) is an American businessman and healthcare advisor who served as the acting administrator of the Centers for Medicare and Medicaid Services from March 2015 to January 2017 and as a temporary Senior Advisor to the COVID-19 Response Coordinator in the Biden administration.
+Andrew M. Slavitt (born 1966) is an American businessman and healthcare advisor who was the acting administrator of the Centers for Medicare and Medicaid Services from March 2015 to January 2017 and as a temporary Senior Advisor to the COVID-19 Response Coordinator in the Biden administration.
 A leader of the team that helped to repair the healthcare.gov website after its initial rollout, he was nominated by Barack Obama to run CMS in July 2015.
 In January 2021, Slavitt accepted a temporary role as Senior Pandemic Advisor to President Joe Biden’s COVID-19 pandemic response team.
 He stepped down from that role in June 2021.

 Early life and education

 Slavitt is the son of Earl Benton Slavitt, a Chicago attorney.
 He is a graduate of both The College of Arts and Sciences and the Wharton School at the University of Pennsylvania in 1988.
 He earned an MBA from the Harvard Business School in 1993.